docker/docs/configuration.md

 Then restart the Docker daemon with `sudo service docker restart`.

-#### RHEL
+#### RHEL/Centos

-On RHEL, you customize the Docker daemon configuration with the `/etc/sysconfig/docker` file.
+On RHEL/Centos, you customize the Docker daemon configuration with the `/etc/sysconfig/docker` file.

 Open or create the `/etc/sysconfig/docker` file, and add the